BillyMcCune/Cellular-Automata-Simulator/README.md

 * Darwin instructions have not been translated to other languages.
 If they were, they would simply all be assigned to the english mapping used in naming the methods, essentially the same way that the shortened instruction names were translated to their longer names.

+#### View Unimplemented Features

+* The view does not have a way to change or interact with the cell in the simulation grid.
+* The minigrid in the view is not showing bounds as a light outline within this view so the user knows what part of the simulation they are zoomed into.

 * Noteworthy Features: